Southeast Asia·Indonesia·Updated May 3, 2026

 What scams target tourists in Bandung?

-The most frequently reported tourist scams in Bandung are Counterfeit Branded Goods at Factory Outlets, Overpriced Volcano Tour Packages, Taxi Overcharging from Bandung Airport, with 1 classified as high severity.
+The most frequently reported tourist scams in Bandung are Counterfeit Branded Goods at Factory Outlets, Overpriced Volcano Tour Packages, Taxi Overcharging from Bandung Airport.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Lombok and Palawan.
+Similar patterns are also documented in Kuala Lumpur and Palawan.

 Are taxis safe in Bandung?

-Taxis in Bandung carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Bandung carry documented risk for tourists — 2 transport-related scams are on record.
 Use Grab or Gojek from the airport, following the designated app pickup zone instructions.
 If taking a conventional taxi, use only Blue Bird (Bluebird) or Express taxis from the official airport taxi counter inside the terminal.
 Ignore drivers who approach you before you reach the counter.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Bandung safe at night for tourists?